 Iron Man: Resources are not enough

-Sure “Cap” had resources + belief but what if you’re stuck out in the wild, with your heart ready to be popped?
+Sure, billionaires are assumed to have vast resources + self-belief - but what if you’re stuck out in the wild, with your heart ready to pop at any moment?

 We all might be able to relate with the idea of saving ourselves through transformation.
 The life of one fictional wealthy industrialist, Anthony Stark, is relevant.
 At death’s door — courtesy of some shrapnel making a beeline for his heart — Tony Stark, used his ingenuity, with help from another scientist, to save his life.
 In the process he defeats the villain responsible, a tribal warlord but Stark doesn’t stop there.
 He changes his business model, “privatised” national defense and begins the long process of saving himself as a person.
 (Stark still had parental abandonment issues caked over with hard-partying and an excessive “Selfie” lifestyle and he eventually deals with that too.)